FabioEhr/Complex-Network/Readme.txt

   Fornisce una prima analisi per weights and strengths distributions (calcola media e deviazione standard, mostra le distribuzioni), mostra hub e authorities aggregate per nazioni e salva tale misure.

+- API_EN.GHG.CO2.RT.GDP.PP.KD_DS2_en_csv_v2_37939.csv is the data with the carbon intensities that are sourced from the World Development Indicators and were last updated on July 1, 2025.

+- authority_tables.png betweenness_tables.png clustering_tables.png hub_tables are the results of the measurements aggregated at a country level for the gl, eu and bc scenario